aqibdevelops/Swin-vs-resnet-Eurosat/README.md

+This project is submitted as a part of the course **Computer Vision** at **Tezpur University, Tezpur, Assam**.

+## Submitted By

+- Aquib Alam
+- Roll No. CSD24020
+- M.Tech in Data Sciences, 3rd Semester
+- Tezpur University, Tezpur, Assam

 # Swin Transformer vs ResNet50 for EuroSAT Classification

 This project implements and compares **Swin Transformer (Tiny)** and **ResNet50** models for land use and land cover classification using the [EuroSAT dataset](https://github.com/phelber/eurosat).